sahhhall/AWSDeployment-Node.js/README.md

 1. In the **EC2 Dashboard**, click on "Launch Instance" to create a new EC2 instance.
 2. **What is EC2?**
    EC2 (Elastic Compute Cloud) provides scalable computing capacity in the AWS cloud.
 It enables organizations to develop and deploy applications without the need for upfront commitments.
-Unlike on-premises infrastructure, where you need to invest funds before creating instances, EC2 instances handle all the hardware and connectivity requirements automatically.
+Unlike on-premises infrastructure, where you need to invest funds before creating app serer, EC2 instances handle all the hardware and connectivity requirements automatically.

 #### **Choose an Amazon Machine Image (AMI)**